tortill.as

 Considerations

-The most important aspects are ensuring you have iterations that deliver value and keep the train moving forward.
-That means whatever you’re designing won’t just mull and land in a huge high-risk, complicated piece.
-That also doesn’t mean you’re delivering half-baked capabilities.
-Big features can always deliver value in a piecemeal way, so you just have to find where those are.
+Big features can always deliver value in a piecemeal way, so you just have to find where those boundaries are.
 At a very high level my basic breakdown tends to be “Now”, “Next”, and “Later” for bucketing iterations.
-That’s general enough to make it easy to classify but sufficiently informative until you need concrete deadlines.
+That’s general enough to make it easy to classify, but sufficiently informative until you need concrete deadlines.

 How do you start?
 Here’s some basic questions I like to ask myself:

 1. What’s the easy part?
 What’s the hard part?
+How do we give room to solve the hard part later without painting ourselves into a corner?

-2. What’s well-defined and what’s “fuzzy”?
+2. What parts are well-defined and what parts are “fuzzy”?

 3. What are the integration points?
-Interchange formats (HTTP, JSON, gRPC, files on disk, …), authentication boundaries. etc.
+Interchange formats (HTTP, JSON, gRPC, files on disk, …), authentication boundaries, etc.

 5. If this is a paid/premium feature, how does the licensing and/or tiering work?

-7. What can help me that’s off the shelf?
+7. What can help me that’s available off the shelf?
 Don’t use a dependency to implement your core business.

 8. How do I measure success?
 How do I measure failure?